mahendra1290/bitespeed/README.md

 ## Running tests

-Create .env.test.local this env will be used for testing
+Create .env.test.local this env will be used for testing, please use a different database for running test and it to env file

 ```(bash)
 cp .env.example .env.test.local